Alereon

 Alereon, Inc, is a fabless semiconductor company.
 It uses ultrawideband (UWB) radio technology to develop Certified Wireless USB and WiMedia Alliance-compliant UWB integrated circuits (ICs).
 Headquartered in Austin, Texas, Alereon also has offices in Korea and Hong Kong.

+History

 Alereon was spun off from Time Domain Corporation of Huntsville, Alabama, in August 2003 taking with it a number of engineers, executives, and patents from its parent company.
 An early investor was Austin Ventures.
+Eric Broockman was the first company CEO in 2003.

 It initially backed the multi-band orthogonal frequency-division multiplexing approach taken by the MultiBand OFDM Alliance.
 A number of competing technologies were discussed by the IEEE 802.15 standards committee in 2004.
 In October 2005, $20 million in financing included investors Centennial Ventures and Pharos Capital.
 After the IEEE effort was abandoned, the venture arm of Samsung Electronics invested $4 million in December 2006.
-By 2009, Eric Brookman was still chief executive.
+By 2009, Brookman was still chief executive and stepped down in 2014 to be replaced by David Shoemaker who was previously vice president of Engineering.
 In June 2012, an addition $6 million of funding was announced with investors Pharos Capital Partners and Duchossois Technology Partners and led by Enhanced Capital Partners.

+Operations and technology

+Alereon applies their UWB's in the areas of consumer, military and medical.
+Their technology covers a larger spectrum than WiFi does and provides more bandwidth for video.
+In the consumer area, the company works together with monitor and consumer electronics manufacturers for their wireless PC/laptop/tablet docking stations, their wireless monitors, wireless PC-to-HDTV video streaming devices, as well as wireless cable replacements for HDMI, DVI, VGA, USB, audio, and Ethernet.
+Alereon provides chipsets, modules and software development kits (SDK) and tools.
+All of the UWB chipsets from Alereon consist of two chips, the AL5350B MAC/Baseband and the AL5100 RF Transceiver.